crispysandwhich/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+- closure is being used inside the return function, becuase it equals a function that logs an answer
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+- the name will always be the same but the number is going to be different
 c.
 What is the lexical scope of `newRoll`?
+- that will only work inside that annouymous function and wont work outside of it.

 ### Task 2c - Exit Ticket